GoogleCloudPlatform/ml-on-gcp/sklearn/gae_serve/README.md

 1. Update `app.yaml`:

-    * If you already have at least one GAE service in your GCP project:
+    * If you already have at least one App Engine service in your Google Cloud Platform project:

-        - Replace `PROJECT_ID` with your GCP project's id.
+        - Replace `PROJECT_ID` with your Google Cloud Platform project's id.

-        - Replace `BUCKET_NAME` with the name of the bucket you created on GCS above.
+        - Replace `BUCKET_NAME` with the name of the bucket you created on Cloud Storage above.

         - Replace `CONFIG_ID` with the configuration ID you got from the service endpoint deployment.